NLXionaire/nullex-nav-installer/README.md

      Install type.
 There are 2 valid options: i = install (default), u = uninstall

      Usage Example: `sudo sh nullex-nav-installer.sh -t i`
+- -w or --wallet

+     Wallet type.
+There are 2 valid options: d = download (default), b = build from source

+     Usage Example: `sudo sh nullex-nav-installer.sh -w b`
 - -g or --genkey

-     masternode genkey value (get this from your hot wallet by executing command '`masternode genkey`' from the Debug Console).
-This is REQUIRED for installation and the script will prompt for this value if not set via the command-line
+     The masternode genkey value.
+Generate this with the `masternode genkey` command either automatically from the VPS wallet (recommended) or from your hot wallet in the Debug Console).
+If left blank the value will be autogenerated

      Usage Example: `sudo sh nullex-nav-installer.sh -g 88pgtdc9rgiEFMarhuVAdDjeDBUiPbFPhqdafFsBUKcgS3XovPc`
 - -N or --net